neonira/neonira.github.io/_posts/2018-06-07-CollatzSequence.md

 </tbody>
 </table>

 So what's a surprise!
-All tens digits of output numbers turns to be <cite class='kw even'></cite>, and their respective expansion factors are shown on the table.
+All tens digits of output numbers turns to be even, and their respective expansion factors are shown on the table.
 Following table expresses the final and definitive expansion factors of cluster 1.

 <table>
 <thead>
 <tr>
-<th>input digit <span class='digit digit3'></span></th>
+<th>input digit 3</th>
 <th colspan='2'>cluster 1 impact</th>
 </tr>
 <tr>